AmbiqAI/heartkit/docs/usage/python.md

 ## [Train](../modes/train.md)

 The `train` command is used to train a HeartKit model for the specified `task` and `dataset`.
 Each task provides a reference routine for training the model.
-The routine can be customized by providing a configuration file or by setting the parameters directly in the code.
+The routine can be customized via the `hk.HKTrainParams` configuration.
+If further customization is needed, the task's routine can be overriden.

 !!! example "Python"

-    The following snippet will train a 2-class arrhythmia model using the reference configuration:
+    The following snippet will train a rhythm model using the supplied parameters:

     ```python
     from pathlib import Path
     import heartkit as hk

-    task = hk.TaskFactory.get("arrhythmia")
+    task = hk.TaskFactory.get("rhythm")

     task.train(hk.HKTrainParams(
-        job_dir=Path("./results/arrhythmia-class-2"),
+        job_dir=Path("./results/rhythm-class-2"),
         ds_path=Path("./datasets"),
         datasets=[{
             "name": "icentia11k",